Campus Improvement Plan

 Demographics Summary

 Northbrook Middle School serves students in grades 6-8 within the Spring Branch Independent School District (SBISD).
-Enrollment trends showed a decrease of 71 students from the 2022–2023 school year to the 2023-2024 school year.

 Enrollment Trends: